Revisiting closed asymptotic couples: Introduction

 The quantifier elimination (QE) for closed asymptotic couples in \cite{AvdD} was expected to help in obtaining a QE for $\T$.
 The latter is achieved in \cite[Chapter 16]{ADH}, but there we needed only a key lemma from \cite{AvdD}, not its QE for closed asymptotic couples.
 That key lemma is \cite[Property B]{AvdD}, and is given a self-contained proof of five dense pages in \cite[Section~9.9]{ADH}.
 Since then we found a simpler way to obtain the QE in~\cite{AvdD} that does not use the key lemma alluded to, but depends on some easier-to-prove new lemmas that have also other applications; see Section~\ref{ext}.
 This new proof of QE, given in Section~\ref{qe}, is another reason for revisiting the subject of closed asymptotic couples.
 (We derive the ``key lemma'' itself as a routine consequence of the QE for closed asymptotic couples: Proposition~\ref{cac} below.)

 For his study of transexponential pre-$H$-fields in~\cite[Chapter~6]{NPC1} and~\cite{NPC2}, Nigel Pynn-Coates introduced a modified version of ``closed asymptotic couple'' and adapted accordingly some material from our (unpublished) 2017 version of this paper.
-Getting the paper published is also more urgent now because in our recent proof that maximal Hardy fields are $\eta_1$ we rely on results from Section~\ref{sec:simple} below.
+Getting the paper published is also more urgent now because in our recent proof that maximal Hardy fields are $\eta_1$ we use results from Section~\ref{sec:simple} below.

-Finally, this paper gives us an opportunity to better organize some material in~\cite{AvdD}, enhance parts of it, and acknowledge gaps in some proofs there; we intend to close these gaps in a follow-up to the present paper.
+Finally, this paper gives us an opportunity to enhance and better organize parts of~\cite{AvdD}, and acknowledge gaps in some proofs there; we intend to close these gaps in a follow-up to the present paper.
 No familiarity with \cite{AvdD} is needed, but we do assume as background some 20 pages (mainly on asymptotic couples) from \cite{ADH}, namely parts of Section~2.4 on ordered abelian groups, Sections~6.5,~9.1~(subsection on asymptotic couples), 9.2 (first four pages), and 9.8.
 For the reader's convenience we also repeat definitions of key notions concerning asymptotic couples and $H$-fields.

-We thank Nigel Pynn-Coates for his careful reading of this paper, and corrections.
+We thank Nigel Pynn-Coates for his careful reading of this paper, and corrections, and the referee for helpful comments.